 The May 18, 2024 cruise on the Norwegian Star departs from Southampton (London), England.
-On this Europe: Norway & Iceland sailing, the ship will visit a total of 10 different cruise port destinations, including its departure port.
+On this Europe: Norway & Iceland sailing, the ship will visit a total of 10 cruise port destinations, including its departure port.
 The Norwegian Star sets sail on Saturday, May 18th and returns on Thursday, May 30th.

 Use the buttons below to toggle between cabin types.